AnurupDatta/AnurupDatta/README.md

 ![Fixing Bugs](https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif)

-I'm a **third-year Computer Science Engineering student at VIT Bhopal University**, passionate about building **scalable and user-friendly mobile applications**.
+I'm a **final-year Computer Science Engineering student at VIT Bhopal University**, passionate about building **scalable and user-friendly mobile applications**.
 I specialize in **Flutter** and have experience integrating AI technologies into mobile apps.

 ---

 ## 🔥 What I Do
-- **📱 Mobile App Development**: Building high-performance cross-platform apps using **Flutter & Firebase**
+- **📱 Mobile App Development**: Building high-performance cross-platform apps using **Flutter & Firebase** , with backend in Node.js and Express.js to store the data in MongoDB
 - **🧠 AI-Powered Applications**: Implementing ML models and AI-driven features in mobile apps
 - **🎨 UI/UX Design**: Creating sleek, user-centric designs with **Figma, Adobe, and Canva**
 - **👨‍💻 Competitive Programming & DSA**: Solved **180+ problems on LeetCode**